ptkdev-components/webcomponent-instagram-widget/wordpress/readme.txt

 License: MIT
 License URI: https://github.com/ptkdev-components/webcomponent-instagram-widget/blob/nightly/LICENSE.md

 Instagram Widget of your Instagram Profile for your blog.
 Show latest 9 pics from your instagram account.
-(Unofficial Instagram Widget)

 == Description ==